Kyushu with Toddlers: Easy Stops, Short Drives, and Low-Stress Family Routes

 2. Fukuoka + Onsen/Nature Loop

-Best for slower trips with ryokan time, nature, and easier child pacing.
+Best for slower trips with ryokan time, nature, and easier child pacing across two relaxed bases.

 3. Northern Kyushu at a Gentle Pace

-Best for longer family trips where you can stay at least two nights in each base.
+Best for longer family trips where you can stay at least two nights in each base and keep drives short.

 Good Stops for Toddlers